howallworks/theoryofeverything/docs/theoryofeverything.en.md

 #### Stable systems do not emit anything.

-All objects of the universe (wich having mass) generate gravitational radiation, spend energy on it and exert a force effect on surrounding objects (details in section «[[index.en#Irregularity of gravity.
+All objects of the universe (wich having mass) generate gravitational radiation, spend energy on it and exert a force effect on surrounding objects (details in section «[[theoryofeverything.en#Irregularity of gravity.
 Quantum graviton.
 Blazar - SMBH with relativistic jets|Irregularity of gravity.
 Quantum graviton.
 Blazar - SMBH with relativistic jets]]»)

 Let's take all the particles of the Standard Model, except the photon and, possibly, the gluon.
 All of them emit [[Quantum graviton.en|quantum gravitons]], that is, they have an active mass.
 Consequently, they are unstable, since the reserve of [[Quantum graviton.en|quantum gravitons]] is limited in an isolated environment or in the long term during the spread of matter/antimatter in the universe.